xrettle/WFGY/TensionUniverse/BlackHole/Q010_smooth_4d_poincare_conjecture.md

 If the smooth 4 dimensional Poincaré conjecture is false, then in any world model that accurately reflects the actual 4 manifold landscape there must exist at least one manifold `X` that is topologically S4 but not diffeomorphic to the standard S4.

-In the Q010 effective encoding this appears as a **persistent high tension pattern**.
+In the Q010 effective encoding this appears as a persistent high tension pattern.

 > There exists a topological S4 manifold `X` such that for every faithful refinement path `γ_X = (m_k)` in `M_reg`:
 >